New Street, Birmingham: History

 The street underwent large development during the 18th and 19th century and in an 1840s guide, shortly after the building of the Town Hall it is described as "the Bond Street of Birmingham; what with its glittering array of shops, its inns; its fine Elizabethan School, its School of Arts, its Theatre, its Post-office, it gives the tone to that part of the town."

-In 1974, the Birmingham pub bombings took place in two pubs; one on New Street, the other under the Rotunda.
+In 1974, the Birmingham pub bombings took place in two pubs on New Street; one inside King Edward House, the other under the Rotunda.
 A total of 21 people died as a result of their injuries in these blasts.